RocketChat/docs-old/guides/app-guides/poll-plus/poll-plus-app-configuration/settings.md

 # Settings

-The Poll app offers customization options through the App details page.
+The Poll Plus app offers customization options through the App details page.

-- Go to **Administration &gt; Apps &gt; Poll**.
+- Go to **Administration &gt; Apps &gt; Poll Plus**.
 - Navigate to the **Settings** section.

 ![](../../../../.gitbook/assets/poll/poll_settings.jpg)

 ### Use Name Attribute
-The Poll App provides you with an option to display the voter identity as either the full name or the username of the voter.
+The Poll Plus App provides you with an option to display the voter identity as either the full name or the username of the voter.

 ### Timezone
 Since Rocket.Chat is used globally, not everyone might be comfortable with UTC.
-The Poll App allows you to choose which timezone the poll finish times would be displayed in.
+The Poll Plus App allows you to choose which timezone the poll finish times would be displayed in.

 The default value for this setting is the UTC timezone.